saraivaufc/saraivaufc/README.md

 - LinkedIn: [www.linkedin.com/in/saraivaufc](www.linkedin.com/in/saraivaufc)
 - Portfolio: [www.saraiva.dev](http://www.saraiva.dev)

-😄 **Pronouns:** He/Him

-⚡ **Fun fact:**
-- Beyond my passion for technology and data, I enjoy exploring the natural world, which drives my interest in using technology to protect it.
-Whether it's a hike in the mountains or analyzing satellite images, I'm always amazed by the Earth's beauty and complexity.

 Thank you for visiting my profile.
 Let's connect and make a positive impact together!